Proxy Voting Policies and Procedures

 One of the primary factors FTCI considers when determining the desirability of investing in a particular company is the quality and depth of that company's management.
 Accordingly, the recommendation of management on any issue is a factor that FTCI considers in determining how proxies should be voted.
 However, FTCI does not consider recommendations from management to be determinative of FTCI's ultimate decision.
 As a matter of practice, the votes with respect to most issues are cast in accordance with the position of the company's management.
 Each issue, however, is considered on its own merits, and FTCI will not support the position of a company's management in any situation where it determines that the ratification of management's position would adversely affect the investment merits of owning that company's shares.

-The Proxy Groups are part of the Franklin Templeton Companies, LLC Legal Department and Franklin Templeton Services Departments and is overseen by legal counsel.
+THE PROXY GROUPSThe Proxy Groups are part of the Franklin Templeton Companies, LLC Legal Department and Fiduciary Trust Operations Department and is overseen by legal counsel.
 Full-time staff members are devoted to proxy voting administration and oversight and providing support and assistance where needed.
-On a daily basis, the Proxy Groups will review each proxy upon receipt as well as any agendas, materials and recommendations that they receive from ISS, Glass Lewis, or other sources.
+On a daily basis, the Proxy Groups will review each proxy upon receipt as well as any agendas, materials and recommendations that they receive from a Proxy Service or other sources.
 The Proxy Groups maintain a log of all shareholder meetings that are scheduled for companies whose securities are held by FTCI's managed funds and accounts.
-For each shareholder meeting, a member of the Proxy Groups will consult with the research analyst that follows the security and provide the analyst with the agenda, ISS and/or Glass Lewis analyses, recommendations and any other information provided to the Proxy Groups.
-Except in situations identified as presenting material conflicts of interest, FTCI's research analyst and relevant portfolio manager(s) are responsible for making the final voting decision based on their review of the agenda, ISS and/or Glass Lewis analyses, proxy statements, their knowledge of the company and any other information publicly available.
+For each shareholder meeting, a member of the Proxy Groups will consult with the research analyst that follows the security and provide the analyst with the agenda, analyses of one or more Proxy Services, recommendations and any other information provided to the Proxy Groups.
+Except in situations identified as presenting material conflicts of interest, FTCI's research analyst and relevant portfolio manager(s) are responsible for making the final voting decision based on their review of the agenda, analyses of one or more Proxy Services, proxy statements, their knowledge of the company and any other information publicly available.

-In situations where FTCI has not responded with vote recommendations to the Proxy Groups by the deadline date, the Proxy Groups may defer to the vote recommendations of an independent third party provider of proxy services.
-Except in cases where the Proxy Groups are deferring to the voting recommendation of an independent third party service provider, the Proxy Groups must obtain voting instructions from FTCI's research analyst, relevant portfolio manager(s), legal counsel and/or the Advisory Client prior to submitting the vote.
-In the event that an account holds a security that FTCI did not purchase on its behalf, and FTCI does not normally consider the security as a potential investment for other accounts, the Proxy Groups may defer to the voting recommendations of an independent third party service provider or take no action on the meeting.
+In situations where FTCI has not responded with vote recommendations to the Proxy Groups by the deadline date, the Proxy Groups may vote consistent with the vote recommendations of a Proxy Service.
+Except in cases where the Proxy Groups are voting consistent with the voting recommendation of a Proxy Service, the Proxy Groups must obtain voting instructions from FTCI's research analyst, relevant portfolio manager(s), legal counsel and/or the Advisory Client prior to submitting the vote.
+In the event that an account holds a security that FTCI did not purchase on its behalf, and FTCI does not normally consider the security as a potential investment for other accounts, the Proxy Groups may vote consistent with the voting recommendations of a Proxy Service or take no action on the meeting.

-FTCI has adopted general guidelines for voting proxies as summarized below.
+GENERAL PROXY VOTING GUIDELINESFTCI has adopted general guidelines for voting proxies as summarized below.
 In keeping with its fiduciary obligations to its Advisory Clients, FTCI reviews all proposals, even those that may be considered to be routine matters.
-Although these guidelines are to be followed as a general policy, in all cases each proxy and proposal will be considered based on the relevant facts and circumstances.
+Although these guidelines are to be followed as a general policy, in all cases each proxy and proposal (including both management and shareholder proposals) will be considered based on the relevant facts and circumstances on a case-by-case basis.
 FTCI may deviate from the general policies and procedures when it determines that the particular facts and circumstances warrant such deviation to protect the best interests of the Advisory Clients.
 These guidelines cannot provide an exhaustive list of all the issues that may arise nor can FTCI anticipate all future situations.
 Corporate governance issues are diverse and continually evolving and FTCI devotes significant time and resources to monitor these changes.

 The following guidelines reflect what FTCI believes to be good corporate governance and behavior:

-In the event of a contested election, the FTCI will review a number of factors in making a decision including management’s track record, the company’s financial performance, qualifications of candidates on both slates, and the strategic plan of the dissidents.
+In the event of a contested election, FTCI will review a number of factors in making a decision including management’s track record, the company’s financial performance, qualifications of candidates on both slates, and the strategic plan of the dissidents and/or shareholder nominees.

 Ratification of Auditors: FTCI will closely scrutinize the independence, role, and performance of auditors.
 On a case-by-case basis, FTCI will examine proposals relating to non-audit relationships and non-audit fees.
 FTCI will also consider, on a case-by-case basis, proposals to rotate auditors, and will vote against the ratification of auditors when there is clear and compelling evidence of a lack of independence, accounting irregularities or negligence attributable to the auditors.
 FTCI may also consider whether the ratification of auditors has been approved by an appropriate audit committee that meets applicable composition and independence requirements.